collective/collective.recipe.plonesite/collective/recipe/plonesite/README.txt

     A list of GenericSetup profiles to run each time buildout is run.
     See above for information on the expected profile id format [1]_.

+upgrade-portal
+    Upgrade the site to the current version on the filesystem by running all upgrade steps for the site's base GenericSetup profile.
+Requires `collective.upgrade`_ be installed.
+Default: false

+upgrade-all-profiles
+    Upgrade all GenericSetup profiles installed in the site to their current versions on the filesystem by running all their upgrade steps.
+Requires `collective.upgrade`_ be installed.
+Default: false

+upgrade-profiles
+    A list of GenericSetup profiles to run upgrade steps for each time buildout is run.
+Upgrades are run after ``profiles-initial`` and before ``profiles``.
+See above for information on the expected profile id format [1]_.
+Requires `collective.upgrade`_ be installed.

 instance
     The name of the instance that will run the script.
     Default: instance